Chapter 12. Disclaimers

 reproduced with the permission of the General Manager, Australian Surveying and Land Information Group, Department of Industry, Science and Tourism, Canberra, ACT.

 The Commonwealth of Australia is the owner of the data.

-The data are licensed to NOAA/NGDC for distribution with GLOBE.
+The data are licensed to NOAA/NCEI for distribution with GLOBE.

 AUSLIG is the custodian of the copyright of the maps and data products it produces on behalf of the Australian Government, ie. the Commonwealth.
 This custodianship has been devolved to AUSLIG by the Australian Government Publishing Service.

 AUSLIG has a statutory responsibility to administer the Commonwealth Copyright of all its products.
 AUSLIG does not give away copyright.
 Rather it grants a right to use its products as specified in any application to use its products, ie., a

 AUSLIG encourages the widest possible use of any material over which it administers copyright within the provisions of the Copyright Act.
 We undertake to give prompt consideration to all requests for use of AUSLIG copyright material.

 No AUSLIG material may be copied, traced, digitized, stored on a computer system or transmitted in any form, or by any means, whether electronic, mechanical, photocopying, recording or otherwise, or translated into another language, until an

 application has been made and permission has been received."